pageSwanson/pd-instrument-course/session_2/instrument_2.md

 - in pure data, this object provides evenly distributed random values
 - values move regularly, and the frequencies present are audible
     - the values change quickly enough for us to hear
-- the pd object 'noise~' produces random frequencies present across a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution)
+- the pd object `noise~` produces random frequencies present across a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution)

 ### envelopes
 - using the line function, we can create a ramping value